Best Tea for Hangover

 Peppermint tea also helps soothe a stomach ache while adding a calming and numbing effect to ease nausea.
 This minty leaf is often used to ease headaches.
 The menthol aroma may help improve your mental clarity and help you focus for the day ahead.

 Don't add insult to injury by getting sick when you're down with a hangover.
-You've been socializing remember?
-Packed with Vitamin C, hibiscus tea can help boost your immune system to help you avoid coming down with a cold a few days later.
+You've been socializing, remember?
+Hibiscus tea has Vitamin C, which can help your immune system and prevent getting a cold in a few days.
 Alcohol is tough on the liver, and hibiscus may help improve liver health.

 Chamomile Tea

-If it is nausea that is keeping you from getting back to normal, Chamomile tea is good for settling the digestive system.
+If it is nausea that is keeping you from recovering, Chamomile tea is good for settling the digestive system.
 As a caffeine-free tea, chamomile is great for calming and relaxing the mind and body.
 As a hangover cure, chamomile can also help ease a headache.

 Chocolate Mint Tea

 If a hangover makes you crave something sweet, try steeping a cup of Chocolate Mint tea.
-It's like a York Peppermint patty in your cup!
-Plus it contains mint which you know now will help ease your stomach and headache.
+It's like a York Peppermint patty in a cup!
+Plus it contains mint, which you know now will help ease your stomach and headache.

 Final Note